 Gain recognition for your environmental achievements

-The European Green Leaf Award is a competition aimed at cities and towns across Europe, with between 20,000 and 100,000 inhabitants, that recognises commitment to better environmental outcomes, with a particular accent on efforts that generate green growth and new jobs.
+The European Green Leaf Award is a competition aimed at cities and towns across Europe, with between populations of 20,000 and up to 100,000 inhabitants, that recognises commitment to better environmental outcomes, with a particular accent on efforts that generate green growth and new jobs.

 The objectives of the European Green Leaf Award are threefold:

 - To recognise cities that demonstrate a good environmental record and commitment to generating green growth;

 - To encourage cities to actively develop citizens’ environmental awareness and involvement;

 - To identify cities able to act as a ‘green ambassador’ and to encourage other cities to progress towards a better sustainability outcomes.